 Around this time last year, Washington Post pop music critic Chris Richards had a pretty great story idea: Armed with his experience of frequently going to concerts around D.C., Richards decided to share his knowledge with his readers, drawing up crude representations of his favorite music venues around town and marking on those sketches the best standing spots for optimal show viewing within each of those clubs.

 We here at Central Track loved that idea — so much so that we decided to borrow it and create a Dallas version.

 So that’s what you’ll find in this space.
 Ever wondered where the best places to stand at Trees, South Side Music Hall, Three Links or other concert venues around town may be?
-Well, we’ve got you covered
+Well, we’ve got you covered.

 Just do us a solid and reciprocate the love: If we come up to one of these spots at a future show and you’re already standing there, maybe share the space some.
 That’s all we ask, OK?
 OK.
 It’s a deal.